binazgreat/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Task12-Write a function that prints the numbers from 1 to 100 separated by a space.
 Task13-Technical Interview task
 Task14-ASCII alphabet in reverse order
+Task15-Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).